TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 # Dependabot

 The repo is in a much healthier state but I'm still not getting minor update PRs from dependabot.
-Apparently, dependabot pauses automated checks if there are too many error or too many ignored PRs.
+Apparently, dependabot pauses automated checks if there are too many errors or too many ignored PRs.
 I went to "Insights -> Dependency Graph -> Dependabot" and used the manual "Check for Updates" button.

-That generated a PR with the 11 minor updates since I started this process.
-Build matrix completed successfully.
-Just need to commit the PR.
+That generated a PR with the 11 minor updates released since I started this process.
+The build matrix completed successfully.
+I just need to commit the PR.
 That should unpause the weekly automated checks too.

 # Conclusion